-Unless the advisor approves a substitution by revising the program of study, students must complete all courses listed on the advancement to candidacy form before the degree will be granted.
-Copies of the revised program of study must be sent to the Registrar at the time of the revision.
+Unless the advisor approves a substitution by revising the degree plan, students must complete all courses listed in the degree plan before the degree will be granted.

-Graduation Requirements
+Completion Requirements

-Application for Certificate: Certificate candidates formally apply for completion by submitting an application.
-The application must be filed with the Registrar's Office by October 1 for fall, February 1 for spring and July 1 for summer completion.
+Application for Graduate Certificate: Graduate Certificate candidates must formally apply for completion by submitting an application for graduation.
+The application must be filed with the UAS Registrar's Office by October 1 for fall, February 1 for spring and July 1 for summer completion.

-Application for Graduation: Degree candidates must formally apply for graduation.
+Application for Graduation: Degree candidates must formally apply for graduation by submitting an Application for Graduation and Completion form.
 A \$50 fee is required.
-The application for graduation must be filed with the Registrar's Office by October 1 for Fall, February 1 for Spring, and July 1 for Summer completion.
-Late applications will be processed when received by the published late deadline and an additional \$25 late application fee.
+The application for graduation must be filed with the UAS Registrar's Office by October 1 for fall, February 1 for spring and July 1 for summer completion.
+Late applications will be processed when received by the published last deadline and will include an additional \$25 late application fee.
 If the application is received subsequent to the published application late deadline, the application will be moved to the next semester graduation term.

-Diplomas and Commencement: UAS issues diplomas to graduates at the end of each semester.
+Diplomas and Commencement: UAS issues diplomas to graduate at the end of each semester.
 Students who complete degree requirements during the academic year are invited to participate in the annual commencement ceremony held in May.

-Grade Point Average: To meet graduation requirements, the student's grade point average must be 3.00 or above.
+Grade Point Average: To meet graduation requirements, the student's UAS cumulative grade point average must be 3.00 or above.